lexik/LexikFormFilterBundle/Resources/doc/index.md

 ##### The `data_extraction_method` option:

-This option replace the `translaformer_id` option.
-This option define the way we extract some data from the form before the filter is applied.
+This option replaces the `translaformer_id` option.
+This option defines the way we extract some data from the form before the filter is applied.

 Available extration methods:

 * default: simply get the form data.
-* text: used with filter_text and filter_number types if you choose to display the combo box of available patterns/operator, it get the data from the combo box and the text field.
+* text: used with filter_text and filter_number types if you choose to display the combo box of available patterns/operator, it has the data from the combo box and the text field.
 * value_keys: used with filter_xxx_range type to get values form each form child.

-Create a custom extration methods:
+Create a custom extraction method:

 ```php
 <?php